MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## What you need for Azure Stack HCI

-To get started, [determine your hardware requirements](deploy/before-you-start.md), then simply browse the [Azure Stack HCI Catalog](/cloud-platform/azure-stack-hci-catalog) and purchase validated hardware (from 2 to 16 server nodes) from your preferred hardware partner.
+To get started, [determine your hardware requirements](deploy/before-you-start.md), simply purchase validated hardware (from 2 to 16 server nodes) from your preferred Microsoft hardware partner.
 Then, if you don't already have one, [get an Azure subscription](https://azure.microsoft.com/) to enable billing and access to hybrid services and software downloads you may need.

+## Hardware partners

+You can purchase validated Azure Stack HCI solutions from your preferred Microsoft partner to get up and running without lengthy design and build time.
+Microsoft partners also offer a single point of contact for implementation and support services.

+Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/overview/azure-stack/hci) page or browse the [Azure Stack HCI Catalog](/cloud-platform/azure-stack-hci-catalog) to view 70+ Azure Stack HCI solutions currently available from Microsoft partners such as ASUS, Axellio, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Huawei, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.

 ## Licensing, billing, and pricing